-The 2022 North Carolina SMFP draws from a variety of proprietary and publicly- available data sources to analvze freiaht demand, commodity flows, business climate, freiaht transportation network performance, assets and infrastructure and demographic and socioeconomic statistics.
+The 2023 North Carolina SMFP draws from a variety of proprietary and publicly- available data sources to analyze freight demand. commodity flows, business climate, transportation network freiaht performance, assets and infrastructure and demographic and socioeconomic statistics.
 This final plan document is compiled from a series of detailed technical reports available at NCDOT Freight Plan.